 In 1969, when muscle cars were king, Chevrolet built a handful of Camaros and Chevelles specifically for drag racing in the NHRA Stock Eliminator class.
 Designated COPO, or Central Office Production Order, these specialty machines weren’t marketed to the general public.
 The powerplant behind them was the legendary 427 “L88”, a 450-horsepower 7-liter engine found in many other GM cars including the Corvette.
 But this version had high compression, required race fuel, and made an insane-for-the-time 450 horsepower.
 Plus, in the late 60s, Chevy didn’t use engines over 400ci in midsize cars – this meant COPOs were far and away the fastest Chevelles and Camaros on the road.
 From day one they were, and still are, offensively expensive.

 The modern equivalent of that engine is GM’s ZZ427 crate motor.
 It stays true to the cast-iron block of its forefather, but runs pump-gas-friendly 10.0:1 compression, sports aluminum heads and an all-forged rotating assembly.
 It also favors a hydraulic roller camshaft instead of the original’s flat-tappet cam.
 It makes a few extra ponies over the old model, too: 480 horsepower and 490 lb-ft of torque will melt any tires this GM crate motor is hooked up to.
+As far as Chevy crate engines go, you can’t go wrong with this one.

 #05.
 The Largest Small Block Ever Made: LSX454R – $13,278